berachain/go-utils/README.md

-# polaris-lib
+# go-utils

-## TODO: move this folder to another repo later on.# go-utils
+A variety of commonly used go utilities, used throughout many projects